 First action

-Escalation tier: MONITOR (mild, resolves with fasting) / ACT (persistent bloating, no waste for 48+ hours) / EMERGENCY VET (severe distension, soft uniform swelling suggesting ascites, or impaction unresolved after 72 hours of fasting)
+Escalation tier: MONITOR (mild, resolves with fasting) / ACT (persistent bloating, no waste for 48-plus hours) / EMERGENCY VET (severe distension, soft uniform swelling suggesting ascites, or impaction unresolved after 72 hours of fasting)

-Erratic swimming, frantic movement, or "glass surfing"
+Erratic swimming, frantic movement, or glass surfing

 Rapid, repetitive swimming along the tank walls (glass surfing), sudden darting across the tank, or uncoordinated swimming patterns all indicate that the axolotl is experiencing acute discomfort or distress.
+The cause determines whether this is a same-hour emergency tub-and-correct response or a downgraded MONITOR window once parameters have been confirmed clean and temperature is in the safe range.

 Why it happens